uclax-teach/uclax-web1-gohman-mitch-2025/_course_support/docs/01.Setup/macOs/Setup.md

 9. **Paste** your clipboard into the terminal and **press enter**
 10. Once it is done, you can refresh your Github Repo Page in the browser and you will see your project is now connected.

-## Completion
+## Run System Requirements Check

+With your Project Folder open in VS Code...

+1. Choose **Terminal / New Terminal**
+2. Paste the following in the terminal, and press enter

+    ```bash
+    bash -i -c "$(curl -sSL https://raw.githubusercontent.com/uclax-teach/uclax-web1-gohman-mitch-2025/refs/heads/master/_course_support/scripts/macOs-v1/2.macOs-system-requirements-check.sh)"
+    ```

-Ask Instructor to come in and review your setup and answer any questions you may have.
+Ask Instructor/TA to come in and review your setup and answer any questions you may have.